Overview

 Worktree Isolation🔗

-Every session runs in its own git worktree, created automatically when the session starts:
+Every session runs in its own git worktree, created automatically when the live session starts:

 - The worktree branch is named

-agentty/<hash>, where<hash>is derived from the session ID. - The branch is based on whichever branch was active when you launched
+wt/<hash>, where<hash>is derived from the session ID. - The branch starts from whichever local branch was active when you launched

-Worktrees are stored under ~/.agentty/wt/ and are cleaned up automatically when you delete a session.
+Worktrees are stored under ~/.agentty/wt/ and are cleaned up automatically when a session reaches Done or Canceled, or when you delete a session.

 Key Concepts🔗